Table of contents

 Evolution of music in Latin America in the modern era

-Something notable in the transformation of Latin American music is its progressive blend with traditional styles and contemporary influences.
+Something notable in the transformation of Latin American music is its progressive blend of traditional styles and contemporary influences.
 We have people like Juanes, Natalia Lafourcade or Gaby Moreno.
 They create hits that intertwine rhythms with melodies of Latin-American folklore and a blend between pop/rock styles in such an organic manner.

-The increasing number of Latin American music festivals, such as Pal Norte and Lollapalooza (editions in Argentina, Chile, and Brazil) taking place in several countries across the region – along with many others, have also been key factors equating to more global respect for what this part of world has musically.
+The increasing number of Latin American music festivals, such as Pal Norte and Lollapalooza (editions in Argentina, Chile, and Brazil) taking place in several countries across the region – along with many others, have also been key factors equating to more global respect for what this part of the world has musically.
 This has given rise to both established and emerging Latin American artists a platform from which they can display their talent whilst connecting with audiences across the globe, greatly expanding where Latam music is listened.

 Impact of Latin American music on global culture

 The dynamic and richly diverse music culture of Latin America has shaped global musical heritage in a way that defies national borders.
-It draws listener’s attention around the globe.
+It draws the listener’s attention around the globe.
 Let us look at how music in Latin America has made a profound impact on the hearts of millions of artists and listeners.

 One of the most important contributions that Latin American music has made to global culture is its incorporation into mainstream popular music.
-Artists from all over the world have used Latin American idioms of music in their creations resulting an eclectic array of musical collabs and cross-cultural exchanges.
+Artists from all over the world have used Latin American idioms of music in their creations, resulting in an eclectic array of musical collabs and cross-cultural exchanges.
 The huge success of artists such as Shakira, Karol G, and Luis Fonsi in merging traditional Latin American sounds with modern pop has opened doors for (international) greater recognition and love.

-Outside of popular music, Latin American impact can be found in dance, fashion and social movements.
+Outside of popular music, Latin American impact can be found in dance, fashion, and social movements.
 Latin American music, characterized by its infectious rhythms and lively dance styles – salsa, merengue, cumbia — has served to bolster the cultural identity of a multitude of communities around the globe.

 Moreover, the political and social elements frequently featured in this genre also had a major effect globally.
 For instance, artists like Victor Jara and Mercedes Sosa have notoriously transformed their lyrics into a platform to discuss issues of social justice, political oppression, or cultural identity that inspire audiences worldwide — while setting out stakeholders an incentive for consideration.